 Laila Rhee is a genetic counselor specializing in prenatal counseling primarily to women and families with high risk pregnancies.
 She has a special interest in fetal congenital heart disorders, neuromuscular disorders and infertility.
 Respecting autonomy and rights of the patient, she wants to provide genetic information and support so that patients make informed decisions about their medical care and make the best possible adjustment for their family.

-Sacramento is one of the most ethnically and socially diverse cities in America.
-Throughout your training here you will learn to care for patients from around the world and prepare yourself to provide quality healthcare to women who need it.
+Sacramento is one of the most ethnically and socially diverse cities in America, and the large rural catchment area of UC Davis Health includes many critical access areas serving patients with complex needs and low resources.
+Throughout your training here you will learn to care for patients from around the world and prepare yourself to provide quality care to those who need it.